Thursday, 2 February 2017

 Upon listening to this particular podcast, one of the survivors discusses in detail her specific stroke's symptoms and you may have realised (as you're obsessed with me!) that they are similar to what I too experienced when Stroke 1 hit, so it is no surprise to discover she too acquired brain damage in the occipital lobe

-^^You may not have previously noticed that Academy Award nominee and all-round talented actor, Sharon Stone, is a young stroke survivor who suffered her awful brain attack in 2001 and as a result, spent years relearning how to walk and talk again.
+^^You may not have previously noticed that Academy Award nominee and all-round talented actor, Sharon Stone, is a young stroke survivor who suffered a fierce brain attack in 2001 and as a result, spent years relearning how to walk and talk again.

 “And when I got down to it, it’s like being a phoenix.
 I was burned to the ground.
 Because everything I had been before, I thought, ‘I’m not any of those things anymore.'"